amathislab/BUCTD/README.md

 ***Empirical sampling***

-You can match your own BU models by updating the scripts in [./data_preprocessing/](./data_preprocessing/).
+You can match your own bottom-up (BU) models by updating the scripts in [./data_preprocessing/](./data_preprocessing/).

 If you don't want to match your own BU models for training, we provide the training annotations.
 You can download the annotations [here](https://drive.google.com/drive/folders/17UnDWUtvcXrmuH90_wYrDUxYDOBkQ0C1?usp=share_link).

-During inference, we use different BU/One-stage model's predictions (e.g. PETR, CID) as Conditions.
+During inference, we use different BU/one-stage model's predictions (e.g. PETR, CID) as Conditions.
 The result files can be downloaded from the link above.

 </details>